brunopostle/ifcmerge/docs/whitepaper.rst

 There is a distinction between normal expectations of privacy of occupants and designers, and potential criminal attacks on the building itself using privileged information.
 Most git-forge services allow fine-grained access control, including requiring multi-factor authentication for read-only access, so confidentiality is eminently achievable if required.
 Git allows commits to be 'squashed' together before sharing, so evidence of wasted effort, corrected mistakes or weekend working does not have to shared with the rest of the design team.
-We believe that the threat of burglary or terrorism from access to BIM data is overblown, these are 'movie-plot threats', real buildings are just not that different from each other.
+We believe that the threat of burglary or terrorism from access to BIM data is overblown, these are 'movie-plot threats' that are only relevant in specialist contexts, ordinary buildings are just not that different from each other.
 An analogy that can be drawn from software is that publically available and auditable software is generally considered positive for security.

 Intellectual property